 HRS Response to Coronavirus Disease 2019 (COVID-19)

-COVID-19, also known as 2019-nCov or “coronavirus,” is the name of a respiratory disease caused by a new virus that was first identified in China in 2019 and which has now been found worldwide, including the United States.
+COVID-19, also known as “coronavirus,” is the name of a respiratory disease caused by a new virus that was first identified in 2019 and which has now been found worldwide, including the United States.

 Older people and people with severe chronic conditions are at higher risk of developing serious COVID-19 illness so we are taking every precaution possible including monitoring local conditions as well as following recommendations from the University of Michigan and the Centers for Disease Control and Prevention (CDC).